NikoChristie/NikoChristie.github.io/README.md

 1. Create a new file in the `content` directory
 2. Call the file whatever you want, it should end in the `.md` file extension so the system knows that it is a markdown
-3. At the begining of the file you **must** include the following information
+3. At the beginning of the file you **must** include the following information
 ```
 Tile: <Your Title>
 Date: YYYY-MM-DD HH:MM
 Category: <Your Category>
 ```
-4. Now you can put your new MarkDown skill to work write about whatever you want and then save the file
+4. Now you can put your new Markdown skill to work write about whatever you want and then save the file

 You can press **Enter** to accept the defaults for all other questions.